zerorisc/expo-otbn-pqc/hw/ip/kmac/doc/theory_of_operation.md

 After hashing operation is completed, KMAC does not raise a `kmac_done` interrupt; rather it triggers the `done` status in the App response channel.
 The result digest always comes in two shares.
 If the `EnMasking` parameter is not set, the second share is always zero.

+#### OTBN Interface Connection

+OTBN initiated SHA3/SHAKE algorithms over the AppIntf may require multiple permutations for the resulting digest with a single function call.
+Support for the OTBN application interface introduced the `next` and `hold` signals in the AppIntf request channel.
+The `hold` signal is asserted `1'b1` for the duration of an OTBN initiated operation.
+This prevents KMAC from finishing its hashing computation until OTBN has received enough digest words.
+While remaining digest words exist, the `next` signal is asserted `1'b1` for a single clock cycle following a response `done` signal from KMAC.
+Given the `hold` and `next` signals are only required by the AppIntf state machine for OTBN initiated functions, both signals are held inactive for the three previously existing interfaces.
+The OTBN application interface uses the same AppIntf state machine as KeyMgr, LC_CTRL, and ROM_CTRL which a seperate internal state path.

+The OTBN expects a 256-bit digest in the response channel from KMAC.
+The digest shares in `app_rsp_t` are both 384-bits wide.
+A 256-bit `prim_packer` FIFO takes the computed 256-bit digest from the Keccak state and buffers for sending it on the AppIntf response channel.
+The FIFO should only be read from when an AppIntf response is active for an OTBN request.
+FIFO writes are controlled by the state machine and should occur when the FIFO is ready with an available digest.
+The Keccak state should not change while digest words from the current permutation are still being packed/squeezed into the FIFO.

 ### Entropy Generator